Number of Employees: Approximately 500

 Welcome to Philip Morris Australia.
 Established in 1954 and based in Melbourne, Victoria, we were the first affiliate in the world to produce Philip Morris International brands outside of the United States.

 As part of our commitment to contribute to the community, we partner with a number of charity organisations which offer assistance to underprivileged families and people affected by natural disasters or personal crises.
-One of our key partners is Habitat for Humanity (Victoria) which is building 25 new homes for families affected by the Black Saturday bushfire tragedy in 2009.
+One of our key partners is Habitat for Humanity (Victoria) which is building 25 new homes for families affected by the Black Saturday bushfire tragedy in regional Victoria in 2009.
 To see more about this program, click HERE .

 Philip Morris Australia is a signatory to the Australian Packaging Covenant (APC), a sustainable packaging initiative which aims to change the culture of business to design more sustainable packaging, increase recycling rates and reduce packaging litter.
 It is an agreement between government, industry and community groups to find and fund solutions to address packaging sustainability issues.
 Philip Morris Australia’s APC Action Plan is available HERE and our 2015 annual report is available HERE.